-Rosemary lost her husband Paul to bowel cancer four years ago.
+Rosemary lost her husband Paul to bowel cancer two years ago.
 Thanks to the generous support of the local community raising funds for the hospice, he was able to have his final wish.
 He died with dignity, at Dove House Hospice with Rosemary by his side.
 She wants as many people to support the Winter Raffle as possible so that the unconditional support she and her husband received can be experienced by many more.

 She says: ‘Paul was diagnosed with bowel cancer in 2013.
 As a fit and healthy 57 year old who played golf and went to the gym several times a week; it was a huge shock to us.

 When the tumour, not so fondly referred to as ‘Herbert’ was discovered, it was already quite large and the surgery and treatments Paul went on to have were invasive and unpleasant.
 Paul was desperate not to be seen as the ‘man with cancer’ and he faced his illness with humour and a determination to put something back into the services he was going to need as he got more poorly-often wearing his ‘coffin dodger’ t-shirt as he raised thousands of pounds for Dove House Hospice as well as other causes that had meant so much to us.

 Paul loved coming to Dove House.
 He loved playing his guitar and in his youth dreamed of being the next Eric Clapton.
 Our first interactions with Dove House were through a referral to music therapy and with the music therapist, Patrick, Paul created two pieces of music that not only gave him a creative outlet and a place to escape to a few hours each week, but which were composed for use in the complementary therapy rooms so that other patients could enjoy them-that’s the sort of selfless man Paul was.